Piotr

 Belarusian State University (BSU)

 Belarus's oldest and highest-ranked university.
-After 3.5 years of studies, expelled for political reasons — a direct consequence of civic and opposition activism.
-The degree was never completed.
+After 3.5 years of studies, expelled for political reasons — a direct consequence of civic and opposition activism, while academic performance was never an issue.

 Theoretical Physics Mathematics Computational Methods